arcusmaximus/YTSubConverter/README.md

   * If the video has hardsubs, you can save a lot of time by using the "Align subtitle to video" feature of this [unofficial Aegisub version](https://github.com/wangqr/Aegisub/releases).
 Simply select the softsub, activate the feature from the toolbar, click a point in the hardsub and click OK; the timing of the softsub will be automatically updated to match.
 To work even faster, set up a hotkey for this feature using the `time/align` command name.
 * Save the subtitles as an .ass file.
 * Convert the .ass to .ytt using YTSubConverter.
-* Upload the .ytt to YouTube and contact the channel owner for publishing.
+* Send the .ytt to the channel owner for uploading and publishing.

 ## Reverse conversion
 YTSubConverter can also convert in the opposite direction: from .ytt (or .srv3, which is the same) to .ass.
 What's more, it can do this for two different purposes: editing and archiving.